LianZifeng/BrainSeg/README.md

-# BrainSeg
+# BrainSeg: A Generalized Framework for Comprehensive Multimodal Brain Tissue Segmentation, Parcellation, and Lesion Labeling
-Official implementation code for BrainSeg: A Generalized Framework for Comprehensive Multimodal Brain Tissue Segmentation, Parcellation, and Lesion Labeling
+Official implementation code for BrainSeg.
+We proposes a novel AI-based tool for comprehensive brain imaging segmentation with generalizability across multiple modalities, including MRI, PET scans, and ultrasound, as well as across the lifespan (from neonates to the elderly).
+This framework consists of three main components: BrainSeg, B-Synth, and B-CLIP, with the first two leveraging the third.